jaynikam2005/assignment-management-dashboard/dashboard/README.md

 ### Demo Credentials

 **Students:**
-- Alice Johnson
+- JE Student-1
-- Bob Smith
+- JE Student-2
-- Carol White
+- JE Student-3

 **Professors:**
-- Prof. David Lee
+- Prof.J.E.

 Simply select your role and user from the login page.
 No password required for demo purposes.